JunjyotiChangmai/cinema/README.md

 ## Features Implemented

 - **Movie Search Functionality:** Search for movies by title and keywords.
-- **Movie Details View:** View detailed information about selected movies, including cast, synopsis, and ratings.
+- **Movie Details View:** View detailed information about selected movies.
 - **Favorite Movies Management:** Add and manage your favorite movies in a personalized list.
 - **Loading States and Error Handling:** User-friendly indicators for loading and error scenarios.
 - **Mobile Responsive:** Optimized exclusively for mobile devices.